ast-hugger/fabulae/text/pressurised.md

 'Wide enough?
 What do you mean?'

 'Professor Thripp.'
 Holmes's tone was thoughtful, almost musing.
-'We have been assuming his innocence, but consider: he is the only person who *certainly* knows the encoding system.
+'You are assuming his innocence, but consider: he is the only person who *certainly* knows the encoding system.
 Marsh may have learned it through observation, but Thripp invented it.
 He had complete access to the machine, to the cards, to Sir Reginald himself.
 And Sir Reginald was his patron—the source of his funding.
 What if there was a dispute?
 A disagreement over the direction of the research, or the terms of their arrangement?'

-Lestrade's ferret features sharpened with renewed interest.
+Lestrade's thin face sharpened with renewed interest.
 'You think Thripp might be involved?'

 'I think,' Holmes said carefully, 'that it would be premature to exclude him.
 The absent-minded professor, so absorbed in his work that he scarcely knows what day it is—it is a compelling performance.
 But is it genuine?
 Or is it a mask, designed to make us underestimate him?'